yxc827/cloud-nebulous-serverless/README.md

   >Service URL : https://translate-vr34iishva-uc.a.run.app/
 - On clicking the URL or typing the URL in the browser, our application opens
 - Now our application is available globally and it shows fractals of dragon, tree and triangle in high and low resolution
+## Marp for VS Code
+ Install VS Code Latest Version
+ In the Extensions Type Marp for VS Code
+ Click Install
+ Add a new File -> File name as Slideshow.md
+ Include all the documentation from the readme file in the Marp file

 | :boom: ALERT!!             |
 |:---------------------------|